 A responsible value chain

 We make continuous efforts to reduce our environmental footprint and improve resource efficiency.
-The transparency and traceability of our procurement always have priority.
+The transparency and traceability of our procurement always take precedence.

 Our corporate responsibility footprint is determined throughout the supply chain – from the cornfields to the consumer.
 It covers our own operations as well as the entire delivery chain, thus being a shared interest among Olvi, our suppliers and partners.
 Good supply chain management and procurement practices have a substantial effect on the environment, climate and society.
-What is most efficient is often also the most ecological.
+What is most efficient is often the most ecological, as well.

 Responsibility for the environment is one of the most important themes in the delivery chain.